mrdougwright/rubykin.github.io/loops.md

 layout: default
 title: Loops
 weight: 6
+description: A loop is a bit of code that repeats a specific task, until we tell it to stop.
+This chapter explains the basic loop used in programming.
 ---

 At its most basic level, a loop is when a computer repeats a specific task.
 A computer is kind of like a robot, because you can make it do lots of things very quickly.
 When you give it a loop, you're telling the computer to repeat a task over and over.
 Since the computer can perform thousands of operations within a second, loops become very powerful.
 Let’s look at a previous programing example again to help us to start understanding loops.